softchris/node-snippets/README.md

 # node-snippets

 This is an extension meant to give you some awesome NodeJS snippets
 ![alt text](images/node-snippets.gif "Using the snippet")

+## Contact

+If you find issues please report them on the GitHub repo.

+If you have any comments like feature requests or feedback on theses snippets please contact me on Twitter at [chris_noring](https://twitter.com/chris_noring).

+Remember these snippets are for all of you, so if you feel that they could be even better, don't hesitate to let me know :)

+/Chris

 ## Features